i3D-net/ONE-GameHosting-SDK/readme.md

 ---

+Todo: make build more prominent, perhaps as separate page here to make consistent.
+Perhaps make this page mostly a launching pad.

 Providing game servers with the ability to communicate over TCP with the i3D.net One Platform.

 - [Build](#Build) – How to build and test the repository.